-While some say that human-produced carbon emissions have reached a point of no return, we feel that the less-is-more bicycle offers significant hope in reducing the devastating effects of air and water pollution and climate change.
+While some say that human-produced carbon emissions have reached a point of no return, the noble-yet-humble bicycle offers significant hope in reducing the devastating effects of air and water pollution and climate change.

 We feel that the Marin Museum of Bicycling has something vitally important to offer our community and we hope you will too.